NebulaPython/Nebula-Editor/README.md

 📦 Installation

-Nebula Editor v1.0 is distributed as a standard Windows Installer.Download the NebulaEditor.exe from the Releases section.Run the portable.
+Nebula Editor v1.0 is distributed as a portable executable.
+Download the NebulaEditor.zip from the Releases section.Run the portable.

 ⌨️ Shortcuts